ConcordiaExoskeleton/VRExoskeletonSimulation/README.md

 ## Project status

-🚧 **Minimum Viable Product Achieved - Still in Development**
+🚧 **Minimum Viable Product Achieved - Currently not in Development**
 The core simulation is functional with two distinct test cases (arm support and back support).
 Users can navigate between scenes, perform different tasks, and collect basic performance data in a controlled VR environment.
-While the foundation is solid, the project is still under development.
+While the foundation is solid, the project is no more into development as our Internship comes to an end.

 ## License